michaelnisi/troubled/data/posts/2018/podest.md

 Apps are made of priorities and compromises.
 From time to time, I try one of the newer apps coming out, but find them confusing.
 If a podcast app requires me to wade through a tutorial, something went wrong.
 This all goes to show, after a decade of listening, I have not found a podcast app I enjoy—here be dragons.

-I’ve recently took another look at [Pocket Casts](https://play.pocketcasts.com) and, despite its complexity, it might be an option for me—if there wasn’t another alternative.
+Recently, I took another look at [Pocket Casts](https://play.pocketcasts.com) and, despite its complexity, it might be an option for me—if there wasn’t another alternative.

 #### You're holding it wrong